DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/09_guide_workflow.md

 (- iBooks author: medium solution between epub and PDF: example Badlands Unlimited) (- self-contained HTML5)
 (- epub 2, epub 3)
-(- plain text: e-zines, BBS era e-books, typograms/typoscripts)
+(- plain text: e-zines, BBS era e-books, typograms/typoscripts) (- Problem with it: distribution, books only available in the Apple ecosystem)

 [^1]: Ulises Carrión, "The new art of making books", Aegean editions, 2001